Carolyn Cunningham

 John S. Caputo

-Ph.D., Executive Director NW-AML (formerly Northwest Alliance for Responsible Media/NWARM), Professor Emeritus and founder of the Master‘s Program in Communication and Leadership at Gonzaga University.
+Ph.D., Professor Emeritus and founder of the Master‘s Program in Communication and Leadership at Gonzaga University.

-John Caputo has been teaching communication courses for more than 40 years.
-He earned his Ph.D. from the Claremont Graduate University.
+Dr. John Caputo is co-founder of NW-AML (formerly NW-ARM), which he founded because he cares deeply about the impact of media on our daily lives.
+Dr. Caputo has taught communication courses for more than 50 years, including a distinguished career at Gonzaga University.
 His areas of expertise include media and social values, communication theory, intercultural and interpersonal communication.
 He is the author of six books, a lecturer and consultant and has been a guest on many radio and television programs.
 Dr. Caputo has been honored as a Visiting Scholar In-Residence at the University of Kent at Canterbury, England, and at Sapienza University of Rome, Italy.
-He has Directed many students overseas in Cagli and Florence, Italy, and Derry and Armagh, Northern Ireland.
-He is the Co-Founder of the NW-AML (formerly NWARM) because he cares about the impact of media in our daily lives.
+He has directed many students overseas in Cagli and Florence, Italy, and Derry and Armagh, Northern Ireland.

 Kristina Johnson Morehouse